 Coenzyme Q10 was first identified in 1957.
 The "Q10" refers to the chemical make-up of the substance.

 Natural Medicines rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

 The effectiveness ratings for Coenzyme Q10 are as follows:

 More evidence is needed to rate coenzyme Q10 for these uses.

 Coenzyme Q10 is an important vitamin-like substance required for the proper function of many organs and chemical reactions in the body.
 It helps provide energy to cells.
 Coenzyme Q10 also seems to have antioxidant activity.
-People with certain diseases, such as heart failure, high blood pressure, gum disease, Parkinson's disease, certain diseases of the muscles, and HIV infection, might have lower levels of coenzyme Q10.
+People with certain diseases, such as heart failure, high blood pressure, gum disease, Parkinson's disease, blood infections, certain diseases of the muscles, and HIV infection, might have lower levels of coenzyme Q10.